Old Station Museum

-The Mahwah Museum Society’s Old Station Museum and Caboose is now open for the 2017 season, and will be open every Sunday from 2:00-4:00 PM through September 17, 2017.
+The Mahwah Museum Society’s Old Station Museum and Caboose is now closed for the season, and will reopen late June, 2018.
 Admission to the museum is $3.00 per person over 16, admission is free for those under the age of 16..

 The exhibit at the station this season features several models built by former Mahwah resident Hollis C. Bachmann.
 Mr. Bachmann constructed a model of N.Y.C. #999 and several other trolleys.
 We were fortunate to receive a donation of this balance of Mr. Bachmann’s collection from his niece, Kay Doody.
 Mr. Bachmann had built our model of the North Jersey Rapid Transit interurban car (trolley) that ran from Suffern to Paterson.
 You may remember seeing that model in our main museum building.
 It was constructed of tin cans, was 2 feet in length, and included a detailed interior, having taken Mr. Bachmann 6 months to build.
 Please come by and see these really nicely- detailed creations that are the offspring of that trolley.